tenso/companies/README.md

 ## Prio ##

 * New analysis with two or more empty financials: NaN
-* drop-down for fin mode on magicformula
-* capitalize leases: increase ebit and coc, need to decrease ROIC (add to current-assets, current liab+int.current.liab) (dropdown-mode)
 * sales/capital really on capital-employed: add dropdown mode.

 ## goals ##